underpostnet/engine/src/client/public/nexodev/docs/references/Main cluster lifecycle commands.md

 | Grafana 3000           | Cluster — provisioned datasource and dashboards                    |
 | Event dispatcher 39099 | Host — remediation needs the engine checkout and the SSH key store |

 Only `nodejs` paths are scraped: they are the ones that serve a `prom-client` registry.
 Which deploys those come from defaults to the cron deploy in `dd.cron` **plus** every deploy in `dd.routes` — the set `loadCronDeployEnv()` loads — so the cron deploy is not the one unmonitored runtime on the cluster.
 The Envoy data plane is discovered by pod label rather than named, because Envoy Gateway generates its Deployment name per GatewayClass.
-The webhook always carries a bearer token, minted on first provisioning into the underpost root env store and projected into the cluster as the `alertmanager-webhook` Secret.
+The webhook always carries a bearer token, minted on first provisioning into the host configuration store and projected into the cluster as the `alertmanager-webhook` Secret.

 The stack runs on kubeadm, Kind and K3s.
 The one runtime-dependent value is the host address Alertmanager delivers to: on kubeadm and K3s the node's `InternalIP` is the machine, while on Kind it is a Docker container, so the bridge gateway is used instead.